sci-42ver/SDF_exercise_solution/README.md

 ## no need for tests
 ### due to about complexity analysis
 - 4.18
-# @TODO
+# TODO
 - I skipped checking the detailed implementation of the following since they are less related with what the book intends to teach
-  - `make-predicate-template` (not shown in the SDF book.
+  - `make-predicate-template` (*not shown in the SDF book*.
 There is no related funcs even by searching "template") So I *skipped* checking `SDF_exercises/software/sdf/user-defined-types/vector-arith.scm` (*user-defined-types/vector-arith*).
   - `define-generic-procedure-extractor` (*not shown in the SDF book*.
 There is no related funcs even by searching "extractor")
 ## @%%review of "SDF_exercises TODO" (this should be checked for each sub-dir recursively in /software/sdf/ **immediately** after finishing one sub-section)